-PERFORMANCE STANDARDS AND SPECIFICATIONS FOR ECO NOZZLES AND LOW PERMEATION HOSES
+Performance Standards and Specifications for ECO Nozzles and Low Permeation Hoses

 Table 3-1 summarizes the Performance Standards and Specifications applicable to all ECO Nozzles and low permeation hoses.
 ECO Nozzles shall be certified only in facilities equipped with a certified Phase I system.

 Table 3-1 ECO Nozzle and Low Permeation Hose Standards and Specifications